scural/clear/README.md

-# clear-
+# clear
-Content Loss Elimination And Restoration for COMSW4731
+Content Loss Elimination And Restoration for COMSW4731 final project